Understanding SPDR Select Sector Fund - Technology's Unusual Options Activity | Benzinga

 Understanding SPDR Select Sector Fund - Technology's Unusual Options Activity

-Shares of SPDR Select Sector Fund – Technology (NYSE:XLK) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $153.3.
+On Wednesday, shares of SPDR Select Sector Fund – Technology (NYSE:XLK) saw unusual options activity.
+After the option alert, the stock price moved down to $153.56.

 - Sentiment: BULLISH